solokeys/solo1/docs/programming.md

 3. Boot the device

-    Once Solo boots a secure build, it will lock the flash permantly from debugger access.
+    Once Solo boots a secure build, it will lock the flash permanently from debugger access.
 Also the bootloader will only accept signed firmware updates.

         solo program aux leave-dfu